-Elections bureau building creates inconveniences during recount
+Elections bureau building creates inconveniences while preparing for recount

 The judge, working with county solicitor Julie Graham to accommodate both parties, allowed for one member of each party to be present in the room during logic and accuracy testing of the ballot machines.